Population in England (2021 Census)

 In regard to the delivery of adult social care, the forecasted increase of older persons within Somerset will mean that the adult social care service and sector will have to negotiate an increasingly demanding market and landscape.

-Figure 3, in only taking baseline estimates of Somerset’s adult population (before taking into account the dynamic changes shown in Figure 2) demonstrates that Somerset Council will have a baseline of 11,000 service users by 2040.
+Figure 5, in only taking baseline estimates of Somerset’s adult population (before taking into account the dynamic changes shown in Figure 2) demonstrates that Somerset Council will have a baseline of 11,000 adults using services by 2040.
 It is likely that this figure is an underestimate.